-We still like to hear from you if you are lighting a large fire, e.g. for land clearing or burning crop stubble, so that we can share advice on how and when to conduct your fire safely.
+We still like to hear from you if you are lighting a large fire, e.g. for land management, so that we can share advice on how and when to light and use your fire safely.
+Go to our Fire Permit website.
+Select Lighting a fire in an open season and complete the address info or use the map.
+Once the address information updates and confirms an Open fire season, select the Notify Us of your fire button at the bottom of the screen and complete the form.